 We purchased every kids' cookbook on the market when my girls were young.
 Truth be told, the vast majority of them were simply awful.
 The food was either too fussy, too simple to be delicious, or too cutesy and didn't help us get an actual meal on the table.

-It frustrated me so much that I wrote my own kids' cookbook with Page Street Publishing in 2018: The Ultimate Kids' Cookbook.
+It frustrated me so much that I wrote my own kids' cookbook: The Ultimate Kids' Cookbook.

 Each recipe in my book is designed to carefully spell out exactly which tasks the kids can be responsible for and which ones that parents should step in with an assist.
 Your child is in the driver's seat and will delegate when they need your help.
 Even if you don't know how to cook well yourself, my book will hold your hand and walk you both through each and every step.